Royal Enfield: Himalayan

-Interceptor and Continental GT
+Interceptor 650 and Continental GT 650

 Royal Enfield unveiled a 650 cc twin-cylinder engine at their Technology Centre, Harris Performance Products, in Leicestershire, England, in November 2017 to power a new generation of Royal Enfield motorcycles.
 It was showcased at the Milan Motorcycle Show on 7 November 2017 in Italy, where two motorcycles based on the engine, the Interceptor 650 and Continental GT 650 were revealed.
 Both models were introduced to the US market in November 2018 to positive reviews.
-The Interceptor is marketed as the INT650 in the United States where Honda has a trademark on the Interceptor name.
-During the years 2020–2021, the 650cc twins were the best-selling motorcycles in Great Britain.
+The Interceptor is marketed as the INT650 in the United States where Honda has a trademark on the "Interceptor" name.
+In 2020 to 2021, the 650cc twins were the best-selling motorcycles in Great Britain.

+The Royal Enfield Continental GT is a Neo-retro Café Racer .The first model to use the name, the Continental GT 250, was produced by Royal Enfield in 1960s Britain.
+The name was revived in the 2010s with the Continental GT 535 (now discontinued) and Continental GT 650.